 Registration for events or TSO affiliation fees

 School Sanctioned events. ie. Cagers, Spike-it, Hay River Track & Field, Super Soccer

 High-Performance Initiatives. i.e., Invitational Events, Selection Camps, Territorial champs.

 Accommodation (*** for Recreation Initiative funding ONLY)

-1. Applicants must submit the appropriate application form to the MRA Executive Director a minimum of two (2) weeks prior to the program or event or it will NOT be considered.
+1. Applicants must submit the appropriate application form to the MRA Executive Director a minimum of two (2) weeks before the program or event, or it will NOT be considered.

-NOTE: application for Individuals must include letter/email of endorsement that explains how participant will give back to their community after receiving funding.
+NOTE: application for Individuals must include a letter/email of endorsement that explains how they will give back to their community after receiving funding.
 Applications for students must include proof of (MRA community) residency and proof of school.

 2. An email will be sent from the MRA to successful applicants indicating the amount of approved funding.
-If there are any changes to the event (cancellation, relocation, or changes in travel amounts) MRA must be notified prior to participation or reimbursement may not be granted.
+If there are any changes to the event (cancellation, relocation, or changes in travel amounts), MRA must be notified before participation, or reimbursement may not be granted.

-3. Upon completion of the program or event, the final report form with essential documents: an invoice or receipts must be submitted to the MRA Executive Director within 90 days following the event for reimbursement.
+3. Upon completing the program or event, the final report form with essential documents: an invoice or receipts must be submitted to the MRA Executive Director within 90 days following the event for reimbursement.

-Failure to submit the report and documents on time will result in loss of funding
+Failure to submit the report and documents on time will result in a loss of funding.